loranbriggs/blog.codesquire.com/_posts/ContinuousDeployment.md

 such as [FileZilla](https://filezilla-project.org/) to transfer your files to the server.
 Eventually you graduate from that and start using some sort of [Version Control](http://en.wikipedia.org/wiki/Revision_control), my personal favorite is [Git](http://git-scm.com/) via Github.
-The typically work flow might look like this.
+The typical work flow might look like this.

     <work locally>